 If the problem persists for more than a few days and the customer still has not contacted Microsoft Support, then we will move that customer to a higher risk sending pool, which has a lower reputation than the high-deliverability sending pool provided to compliant customers.

 When this occurs, we will send email notification to alert the customer that we have moved them to a higher risk sending pool and to urge them to contact Microsoft Support for assistance.
 It may still be possible for the customer to return to the low-risk email sending pool, but not before contacting Microsoft Support and learning how to address the issue going forward.

 Using a custom, dedicated sender IP

 In a standard Dynamics 365 setup, all sender IPs are managed by Microsoft and shared among customers that have similar reputation scores.
 This lets us manage reputation, balance the send load, and warm up new IPs as needed.
-However, some organizations prefer to use their own, dedicated sender IP, especially if they will be sending very high volumes.
+However, some organizations prefer to use one or more of their own, dedicated sender IPs, especially if they will be sending very high volumes.

 Though there can be a few advantages to arranging for a dedicated sender IP, there are also disadvantages, and it is not for everyone.
 Consider the following:

 - A new sender IP requires time to warm up